-After breakfast, you will be met and tour around the city centre which is filled with various historical and colonial buildings.
+After breakfast, you will be met to begin your private tour.
+Firstly around the city centre which is filled with various historical and colonial buildings.
 Stop at the Sule Pagoda which is a 2200-year-old temple surrounded by government buildings.
 Then, head to Mahabandoola Park, where Independent Monument stands.

 Continue your tour by passing City Hall on the way to the Botahtaung Pagoda.
 It is situated downtown beside the Yangon River.
 Next, visit the Chaukhtatgyi Pagoda, one of Myanmar’s more beautiful reclining buddhas which is topped by a crown encrusted with diamonds and other precious stones.
 The feet of the statue is carved with traditional symbols and often many locals gather to pay homage and pray.

 Afterwards, you will be taken to Kawdawgyi Lake, here you can experience the panoramic views from the lake overlooking the Shwedagon Pagoda.
 Next, explore the famous Scott Market, a sprawling complex built in 1926 and noted for its variety of handicrafts and other items which provides an excellent opportunity for a shopping spree.